SUVs may take all the headlines, but the humble hatchback still has plenty of plus points.

 Renault Clio – best fuel-efficient hatchback

-Plug-in hybrids like the Astra above claim astonishing average economy figures north of 150mpg, but you're only going to achieve that in the real world with lots of charging.
+Plug-in hybrids like the Golf above claim astonishing average economy figures (VW quotes 1,000mpg!), but you're only going to achieve a fraction of that in the real world with lots of charging.
 For most drivers, the 67.3mpg quoted in the Renault Clio’s spec sheet is much more achievable, and you may see even more than that if you spend a lot of time in congested areas.
 The Clio E-Tech is a full or self-charging hybrid, so it has a smaller battery than PHEVs and doesn’t need to be plugged in – simply recharging from the engine or as the car slows down.

 Shop used Renault Clio cars or read our Renault Clio review